 I’ve gone back to work this week after a busy summer off.
 It’s a genuine time of fresh starts at work and so I applied this to Bird Therapy, took the plunge and deactivated the Bird Therapy Twitter account.
-Instead of tweeting and threatening to do it, in a conceited act of self-important ego-massage – I’e just done it.
-No fanfare, no bullshit, the irony being that few will read this as I can’t tweet about it!
+Instead of tweeting and threatening to do it, in a conceited act of self-important ego-massage – I just did it.
+No fanfare, no bullshit, although the irony being that few will read this as I can’t tweet about it!

 It simply had to be done.
 The behaviours I’ve written and reflected on, in my previous three blogs ‘antisocial media’ (pts 1-3), were getting worse.
 The impact was great.
 First thing in the morning – check Twitter, all day, periodically check Twitter, go back to work, keep checking Twitter.
 NO. I have too much to do.
 Twitter doesn’t pay our mortgage or provide for our daughter.
 Time to switch off.